10 Books About Disease and Disabilty to Add to Your Reading List

 When Davenport’s son turned 15, he began demonstrating signs of a serious psychiatric disorder: he developed horrifying hallucinations, became violent and sometimes didn’t recognize his own family members.
 Doctors were never able to pinpoint a diagnosis.
 This beautifully written and profound memoir is an important commentary on the state of the mental healthcare system in the United States.

 The Elephant in the Playroom: Ordinary Parents Write Intimately and Honestly About the Extraordinary Highs and Heartbreaking Lows of Raising Kids with Special Needs by Denise Brodey

-After Brodey’s 4-year-old son was diagnosed with a mix of special needs, she found solace confiding in other parents going through the same thing.
-This collection of honest, personal essays written by moms and dads of children with special needs, addresses topics that will resonate deeply with parents going through similar experiences.
+After Brodey’s 4-year-old son was diagnosed with disabilities, she found solace confiding in other parents going through the same thing.
+This collection of honest, personal essays written by moms and dads of children with disabilities addresses topics that will resonate deeply with parents going through similar experiences.

 Don’t Worry, He Won’t Get Far On Foot by John Callahan

 This late cartoonist was known for incorporating difficult topics into his controversial, darkly funny works.
 In Don’t Worry, He Won’t Get Far On Foot, Callahan describes with candor his life after becoming a quadriplegic, his recovering alcoholism and how he continued to find comedy in bleak situations.

 On Pluto: Inside the Mind of Alzheimer’s by Greg O’Brien